mc-smp/AdvancedServerList/docs/migration/serverlistplus.md

 ## Conversions

-Specific values within the ServerListPlus configuration will be converted into equivalents supported by AdvancedServerListPlus.
+Specific values within the ServerListPlus configuration will be converted into equivalents supported by AdvancedServerList.

 ### Placeholders